deckhouse/virtualization/docs/USER_GUIDE.md

 ## Virtual machine networking

-Every virtual machine gets an address in the main cluster network and, if needed, connects to additional networks.
+Every virtual machine (VM) gets an address in the main cluster network and, if needed, connects to additional networks.
 This section describes how to manage the addresses of a machine, open access to its applications, and attach additional interfaces.

 ### IP addresses of VMs

 Two resources describe the address of a machine in the main cluster network, the cluster-wide address lease and the address reserved for the project.

+The [`.spec.settings.virtualMachineCIDRs`](admin_guide.html#network-settings) block in the module settings defines the subnets that machines get IP addresses from.
+All addresses of a subnet are available except the first and the last one.

+If an address pool is configured for the main cluster network in the [`sdn`](/modules/sdn/) module, the address of a machine in that network is managed by the shared IPAM of that module, that is, by the same IPAddress resource as for additional networks.
+The address is requested automatically, and existing machines switch to the shared IPAM without changing their addresses and without a restart.

+{{< alert level="warning" >}}
+In a cluster with the shared IPAM, the [VirtualMachineIPAddress](cr.html#virtualmachineipaddress) and [VirtualMachineIPAddressLease](cr.html#virtualmachineipaddresslease) resources, as well as the [`.spec.virtualMachineIPAddressName`](cr.html#virtualmachine-v1alpha2-spec-virtualmachineipaddressname) parameter, are deprecated.
+They keep working and are described in the sections below, but the main network address of new machines is managed by the shared IPAM, covered in [IPAM for the main network](#ipam-for-the-main-network).
+{{< /alert >}}

+The cluster-wide [VirtualMachineIPAddressLease](cr.html#virtualmachineipaddresslease) (`vmipl`) resource manages leases of IP addresses from the shared pool specified in `virtualMachineCIDRs`, while the project [VirtualMachineIPAddress](cr.html#virtualmachineipaddress) (`vmip`) resource reserves leased addresses and binds them to machines.
+An address is assigned to a machine when the resource moves to the `Attached` phase.
+The other phases are described in the [`.status.phase`](cr.html#virtualmachineipaddress-v1alpha2-status-phase) field.

+By default, DP assigns an address to the machine itself and keeps it assigned until the machine is deleted.
+This works as follows:

+- You create a virtual machine named `<VM_NAME>`.
+- DP creates a [VirtualMachineIPAddress](cr.html#virtualmachineipaddress) resource named `<VM_NAME>-<HASH>` to request an IP address and bind it to the virtual machine.
+- For this [VirtualMachineIPAddress](cr.html#virtualmachineipaddress), a [VirtualMachineIPAddressLease](cr.html#virtualmachineipaddresslease) lease resource is created, which picks a random IP address from the shared pool.
+- As soon as the [VirtualMachineIPAddress](cr.html#virtualmachineipaddress) resource is created, the virtual machine gets the assigned IP address.

+After the machine is deleted, the [VirtualMachineIPAddress](cr.html#virtualmachineipaddress) resource is deleted too, but the address itself stays assigned to the project for a while, and you can request it again.

 {{< tabs name="vmip-list" >}}

 {{% tab name="Using the CLI" %}}

-The [`.spec.settings.virtualMachineCIDRs`](admin_guide.html#network-settings) block in the module settings defines the subnets that machines get IP addresses from.
-All addresses of a subnet are available except the first and the last one.

-The [VirtualMachineIPAddressLease](cr.html#virtualmachineipaddresslease) (`vmipl`) resource is a cluster-wide resource that manages leases of IP addresses from the shared pool specified in `virtualMachineCIDRs`.

 To view the list of IP address leases (`vmipl`), run the following command: